darqos/darqos/doc/roadmap.md

    * Specialisation of executable
       * Save files should be type instances
       * ROMs are really just an executable with a different “VM”

+Throughout the P-series of milestones, we can take advantage of the underlying Unix operating system to wrap existing applications into the Darq model.
+This will facilitate experimentation with the model while not requiring the effort to rewrite massive amounts of functionality onto a new OS/GUI.

+After the P-series, it is conceivable that we choose not to proceed to rewriting the OS, or that we adopt a cut-down form of an existing kernel and runtime instead.

+### M0

+System
+* Interim base OS
+   * Processes / threads
+   * Memory
+   * Block storage drivers
+   * Keyboard / mouse
+   * Display and GPU
+   * Network devices and TCP/IP stack
+   * Linux?
+FreeBSD?
+Zircon/Fuschia?
+Minix3?
+* Some sort of IPC
+   * Kernel mediated
+   * Not DBus
+   * Mach + MIG
+   * Protobuf / CapNProto / Thrift / Avro / etc
+   * Is there a role for Elvin here?
+   * In-memory local transport option + network transport option
+* Some sort of low-level graphics API
+   * Not X, not Wayland
+   * Not Qt or Gtk or other existing UI toolkit either, unless I come across something well suited or as a great starting point for forking
+   * OpenGL ES 2 or 3?
+As a base API to the GPU.
+How does this work with the Linux framebuffer?
+SDL?
+DirectFB?
+OpenVG?
+Etc.
+* Language runtime
+   * C?
+Go?
+Rust?
+Something that can be compiled, with decent performance, and not too difficult to retarget to a non-POSIX runtime.

 ## Possible Technology Elements
 Cario (cairographics.org) is a 2D graphics library with backends for